flybywiresim/docs/docs/beginner-guide/descent.md

 Plus margin (~10%):  59 NM
 ```

 Margin can be lower for headwind and larger for tailwind.
-Some also change the margin to compensate for slowing down while descending.
+Some pilots also change the margin to compensate for slowing down while descending.

 As can be seen on the chart there will be a further descent to TIMBA at FL70 and after that (not visible on the chart above) there will be a descent to the final approach which will be at 2000ft at the Final Approach Fix FF26L.